sparecattil/SkyFare/README.md

 ### 10. Add US Airline Flight Routes and Fares 1993-2024 Dataset

-- Add the **US Airline Flight Routes and Fares 1993-2024 Dataset** to the working directory.
+- Add the **US Airline Flight Routes and Fares 1993-2024** dataset to the working directory.

 - The dataset can be accessed from the following link: